 General Guidance: The [updated District stormwater regulations](#) have an on-site retention requirement of 1.2 inches per storm event.
 The regulations offer an off-site Stormwater Retention Trading Program and in-lieu fee options for projects with retention deficits.
 The technical Stormwater Guidebook and accompanying compliance spreadsheets provide engineers with detailed guidance on how to comply using individual stormwater management practices.
-Visit

-<http://ddoe.dc.gov/swregs> to view and download the regulation, transition guidelines, and the supporting guidance documents.
+Visit <http://ddoe.dc.gov/swregs> to view and download the regulation, transition guidelines, and the supporting guidance documents.

 - Recommendation: In addition to the base requirement of 1.2" stormwater retention, DDOE appreciates that this application is a leader for this neighborhood and design on-site retention systems.
 We encourage participation in the [Stormwater Retention Trading Program](#) for the increased volume of retention up to the 1.7" or 95th percentile storms.
-Stormwater credits are particularly valuable within the AWDZ and can generate income for the project through [credit trading](#). - Actions: The recommendations can be accomplished through a series of smart design choices.
+Stormwater credits are particularly valuable within the AWDZ and can generate income for the project through [credit trading](#).
+Applicant's Response: The project goal is currently being designed to meet site irrigation needs through stormwater retention.
+In the event that it is possible to capture more, the Applicant will consider having the project become part of the trading program. - Actions: The recommendations can be accomplished through a series of smart design choices.
 DDOE is available to meet with the developer and construction companies to consult. - i) Consult the DDOE [Stormwater Management Guidebook](#) (2013) for strategies and guidance for stormwater management design. - ii) The project team, including professional Landscape Architect and Civil Engineer is encouraged to schedule an early PDRM at the 65% design stage with DDOE Watershed staff and DDOT public space reviewers to ensure the design maximizes pervious and green surfaces as well as minimizing long-term maintenance costs.
-Refer to [DDOT's Green Infrastructure Standards](#) for more information. - iii) Integrate low impact development strategies for stormwater management throughout the site, including bioretention areas, green roofs, permeable pavement, curblless streetscape with vegetated swales, and natural filtration areas.
+Refer to [DDOT's Green Infrastructure Standards](#) for more information. - iii) Integrate low impact development strategies for stormwater management throughout the site, including bioretention areas, green roofs, permeable pavement, curbless streetscape with vegetated swales, and natural filtration areas.
 Engineering teams are encouraged to participate in one of the [regularly scheduled training programs](#) on the 2013 stormwater regulations and compliance tools.